skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 ### Proton additional addresses

 With the Unlimited Plan, you can add up to 15 proton aliases (also called “additional addresses”, I believe to avoid confusion with SimpleLogin aliases).
 You can view these additional addresses as separate email addresses.
-However, note that they live under the same Proton account (the `proton.me` or `pm.me` address you used upon Proton account creation).
+However, note that they are all part of the same Proton account (the `proton.me` or `pm.me` address you used upon Proton account creation).

-Therefore, you must setup 2FA and have a strong password for your proton account alongside a good recovery method.
+Therefore, you must set up 2FA and use a strong password for your Proton account, along with a reliable recovery method.

 To create a new proton address, you need to find an unused label for the proton domains `.proton.me` or `pm.me`.
-So `shopping@pm.me` or `shopping@proton.me` won’t be available because taken by others for sure.
+So `shopping@pm.me` or `shopping@proton.me` will likely be unavailable, as they are probably already taken by someone else.
 Most likely `gandalf.shopping@pm.me` is taken too.

 However, you can use up to 3 custom domains to Proton so we can happily setup the DNS records to use `gandalf.me` and `gandalf.pro` in Proton.
 Therefore, I can create email addresses such as: